 The waterside location also makes the park an ornithologist’s treat, with over 86 species of birds present.
 Some are migratory birds, while others are local residents like the Grey-hooded Warbler and the White-vented Myna.
 Some species close to extinction also frequent Pobitora including Nordmann’s Greenshank and the Greater Adjutant.

 One-hour jeep and elephant safaris are conducted inside the park.
-For the 2018-19 season, 10 elephants and 20 jeeps are being used for the safaris.
+Both elephants and jeeps are used for the safaris.
 Many tourists prefer to go on an elephant safari because it enables them to get closer to the rhinos.
 However, others believe it's cruel to ride elephants and choose a jeep safari instead.
 Jeep safaris follow the road and tend to be dusty.

 The elephant safaris take place in the morning at 6.30 a.m. and 7.30 a.m.
 The first jeep safari departs at 7 a.m., and the safaris keep running until 3 p.m. except for lunch between noon and 1 p.m.